Posted on July 20, 2016 by iMFdirect

 By Olivier Blanchard

-Today we released our update of the World Economic Outlook.
+Today we published the World Economic Outlook Update.

 But first, let me talk about the elephant in the room, namely Greece.